pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 - [ ] Add contact form
 - [ ] Implement payments with [Stripe](https://stripe.com)
 - [ ] Set up blogging with Markdown and MDX (or [Payload 2](https://payloadcms.com/) and [Lexical](https://lexical.dev/))

+### NOTES:

+- For some weird reason, `getUserByEmail` sometimes returns undefined, and I am yet to figure out why this is happening.